 If you are claiming exceptional medical/social circumstances (priority 1b) have you checked that your preferred school considers exceptional circumstances as part of their admissions criteria?

 Have you attached any relevant supporting evidence to your application?

-On 8 September 2015, the government announced its intention to give summer-born children the right to start in reception at the age of 5, if their parents wish to defer when they start at school.
-Children born from 1 April to 31 August are ‘summer-born’ for admissions purposes.
+On 8 September 2015, the government announced its intention to open a consultation which will look at giving summer-born children the right to start in reception at the age of 5, should their parents feel this would benefit their child.
+For admissions purposes, children born between 1 April and 31 August are ‘summer-born’.

 Parents have to apply for a reception place a number of months before their children are due to start school, and summer-born children can sometimes appear not ready for this big step.